rickselby/laravel-request-field-types/README.md

 ## Defining field types

-Each field must implement `FieldTypeInterface`. `BaseFieldType` implements the interface and sets up common functions, and is a good starting place to implementing your own fields.
+Each field must implement `RickSelby\LaravelRequestFieldTypes\InterfacesFieldTypeInterface`.
+`RickSelby\LaravelRequestFieldTypes\BaseFieldType` implements the interface and sets up common functions, and is a good starting place to implementing your own fields.

 Three things need implementing from the `BaseFieldType`: